msmhq/msm/docs/installation.md

     MSM requires that you move this newly generated world (and any accompanying folders such as `world_nether` or `world_the_end` in the case of CraftBukkit) to a new directory which you must create inside of the server root folder called `worldstorage`.
 See [Concepts &rarr; Server Layout][layout] for further explanation.

+    Then create links to the worlds you moved to the `worldstorage` folder:

+        sudo msm <server-name> worlds load

 Check Out The Commands
 ----------------------